 Our aim was to quantify and compare the level of genome-wide transcriptome plasticity between colonies from Om and NC in response to heat stress.
 To achieve this we performed a discriminant analysis of principal components (DAPC) based on a log-transformed transcript abundance matrix (containing 26,600 genes) obtained from the 36 samples (i.e. 9 control and 9 stressed replicates per locality), as described previously (Kenkel & Matz 2016).
 Specifically, we ran a DAPC analysis using the resulting log2 transformed dataset for the colonies from NC and Om reared in controlled conditions as predefined groups in the adegenet package implemented in R (Jombart et al. 2010).
 Two principal components and a single discriminant function were retained.
 We then predicted the position of stressed colonies from both localities (Om and NC) onto the unique discriminant function of the DAPC.

-We next ran a general linear model (GLM) using the DAPC scores as dependent variable, and accounted for the locality of origin (NC and Om), the conditions (control and heat stress), and their interaction as explanatory variables.
+We next ran a general linear model (GLM) using the DAPC scores as dependent variable, and accounted for the locality of origin (NC and Om), the treatment (control and heat stress), and their interaction as explanatory variables.
 We also considered the effect of individual colonies nested within localities as random effects in the model.
-Our final objective was to test for a potential significant effect of the interaction between the locality and the condition effects, as a proxy of significant differences in the genome-wide gene expression reaction norms (i.e. differences in DAPC scores between the control and the heat stress treatments) between Om and NC colonies..
+Our final objective was to test for a potential significant effect of the interaction between the locality and the treatment effects, as a proxy of significant differences in the genome-wide gene expression reaction norms (i.e. differences in DAPC scores between the control and the heat stress treatments) between Om and NC colonies..

 GO enrichment of differentially expressed genes